 Intrastate natural gas pipeline operations are not generally subject to rate regulation by FERC, but they are subject to regulation by various agencies in the respective states where they are located.
 While the regulatory regime varies from state to state, state agencies typically require intrastate gas pipelines to file their rates with the agencies and permit shippers to challenge existing rates or proposed rate increases.
 However, to the extent that an intrastate pipeline system transports natural gas in interstate commerce, the rates, terms and conditions of such transportation service are subject to FERC jurisdiction under Section 311 of the Natural Gas Policy Act, or NGPA.
 Under Section 311, intrastate pipelines providing interstate service may avoid jurisdiction that would otherwise apply under the NGA.
 Section 311 regulates, among other things, the provision of transportation services by an intrastate natural gas pipeline on behalf of a local distribution company or an interstate natural gas pipeline.
 Under Section 311, rates charged for transportation must be fair and equitable, and amounts collected in excess of fair and equitable rates are subject to refund with interest.
 Rates for service pursuant to Section 311 of the NGPA are generally subject to review and approval by FERC at least once every five years.
 The rate review may, but does not necessarily, involve an administrative-type hearing before FERC staff panel and an administrative appellate review.
 Additionally, the terms and conditions of service set forth in the intrastate pipeline's Statement of Operating Conditions are subject to FERC approval.
 Failure to observe the service limitations applicable to transportation services provided under Section 311, failure to comply with the rates approved by FERC for Section 311 service, and failure to comply with the terms and conditions of service established in the pipeline's FERC-approved Statement of Operating Conditions could result in the assertion of federal NGA jurisdiction by FERC and/or the imposition of administrative, civil and criminal penalties.
-Among other matters, EPACT 2005 amends the NGPA to give FERC authority to impose civil penalties for violations occurring after August 8, 2005.
-The Pelico, Cipco and EasTrans systems are subject to FERC jurisdiction under Section 311 of the NGPA.
+Among other matters, EPACT 2005 amends the NGPA to give FERC authority to impose civil penalties for violations of the NGPA up to \$1 million per day per violation and possible criminal penalties of up to \$1 million per violation and five years in prison for violations occurring after August 8, 2005.
+The Pelico, Cipco and EasTrans (part of our East Texas system) systems are subject to FERC jurisdiction under Section 311 of the NGPA.